open-metadata/OpenMetadata/openmetadata-docs/content/v1.6.x-SNAPSHOT/connectors/dashboard/microstrategy/yaml.md

 {% codeInfo srNumber=4 %}

-- **Project Name**: The name of the project within Mstr that OpenMetadata will connect to, linking to the relevant dashboards and reports for metadata retrieval.
+- **Project Name**: The name of the project within MicroStrategy that OpenMetadata will connect to, linking to the relevant dashboards and reports for metadata retrieval.

 {% /codeInfo %}